Computer

 Use your TV as a desktop display: Everything you need to recognize

-5 Mins read
+4 Mins read

-A couple of months ago, I took a great, tough have a look at my dual-display setup and thought, hmmm, maybe I should get some other screen—a bigger display.
+A couple of months ago, I took a tough look at my dual-display setup and thought, hmmm, maybe I should get some other screen—a bigger display.
 Then, after an hour or of getting to know 27-inch video display units online, I walked into my residing room and changed into struck with a first-rate concept: Maybe, as an alternative to buying a wholly new screen, I must flow my 32-inch HDTV into my workplace and phone it an afternoon.

 Will it even work?